AzharMobeen/Az-Spring-Boot-with-Kubernetes/README.md

 #### How to use:
 * After both installation just run google cloud
-* Now got to console and click on connect for cluster popup will apear and copy highlighted command, in my case bellow is the command:
+* Now got to console, then go to kubernates engine and click on connect for cluster popup will apear and copy highlighted command, in my case bellow is the command:

 		gcloud container clusters get-credentials standard-cluster-1 --zone us-central1-a --project leafy-bulwark-266007